 Non-Tort Litigation.
 In June 2010, the County filed a condemnation action against the owners of a site needed for a temporary construction easement to complete the tunnel mining operations for BT-3.
 The County has use and possession of this temporary construction easement area through June 2011, but will require continued use of the easement area through December 31, 2011, with the option to extend the use on a monthly basis thereafter through December 31, 2012.
-The County had offered the property owner a settlement to avoid the necessity of a condemnation action, but has not yet received a substantive response to the offer.
+The County has scheduled a motion with the court to establish public use and necessity, the first step in acquiring use and possession of the required easement for the extended duration.

 In April 2010, the County filed a lawsuit in King County Superior Court that seeks to recover from VPFK and its surety all costs due to VPFK's default.
 These amounts include the cost of hiring JDC to complete the BT-3 tunnel, approximately \$69 million, and an additional \$5 million paid on the Brightwater West Conveyance Contract due to the changed approach to tunneling BT-3.
 The County will add other costs to the lawsuit that it incurs due to the Central contractor's default on the BT-3 tunnel part of its contract.
-It is expected the Central contractor will bring its claims against the County, now approximately \$96 million, into the lawsuit.
+In July 2010, VPFK answered the lawsuit and brought its contract claims as counterclaims, in an amount they assert is expected to exceed \$75 million.
+Both parties may claim additional damages.
 The trial date is currently set for October 2011.